marin774/lockout-fabric/README.md

 # Lockout
-Lockout Bingo with over 200 goals.
-Developed by Mar1n, heavily inspired by Smallant's Lockout Bingo mod.
+Lockout Bingo with over 200 goals, inspired by Smallant's Lockout Bingo mod.

 Vanilla modifications:
 - Piglin barter rates are same as in version 1.16.1